Documentation

 Creating a dashboard

-- Click Dashboards.
+4. Click Dashboards.

-- Click Save.
+9. Click Save.

 Defining dashboard layouts

-To add additional rows to the layout:
+To add rows

-- In design mode, click the + button in the top left of the row you want to add a new row directly below.
+1. In design mode, locate the row where you want to add a new row below.

-To add columns to a row:
+To add columns

 Adding widgets to dashboard columns

-To add a widget to a column:
+To add a widget to a column

 Tip